Luca-Pozzi/my-matlab-robotics-toolbox/README.md

 Alternatively, you can download the repo as a `.zip` file and extract it locally.

 ### How to use
-* Create a global variable `N_DOFS` and define the number of degree-of-freedom of the robot in it.
-The reason why global variable is used is because I keep having problems in using the dynamic memory allocation for MATLAB coder.
-Therefore, I use global variable to define the dimension of the necessary static arrays.
+* Create a global variable `N_DOFS` and define the number of degrees-of-freedom of the robot in it.
+The reason why a global variable is used is because I keep having problems in using the dynamic memory allocation for MATLAB coder.
+Therefore, I use a global variable to define the dimension of the necessary static arrays.
 > [!NOTE]
 > The above problem affects you **only** if you are interested in compiling the MATLAB code.
 * Create the robot structure with `cgr_create`.